uiuc-ae-computing/uiuc-ae-computing.github.io/docs/setup-tutorials/python-setup-windows.md

 ### Install Miniconda

-1. Check if conda is already installed by searching for "Anaconda Prompt" in the Start menu.
+1. Check if conda is already installed by searching for "Anaconda Powershell Prompt" in the Start menu.

    If this process succeeds, then conda is installed, and you can skip to [Verify Installation](#verify-installation).
 If this process does not succeed, continue with the installation below.